r00kieAd/llm-router/README.md

 │   └── files.py            # /upload and /clear-data are routed accordingly to file_operaitons.py
 |   └── start.py            # app run confirm
 ├── services/
-│   ├── gemini_client.py    # sends generated prompt to gemini and returns the response
+│   ├── gemini_client.py    # sends generated prompt to gemini and streams the response
-│   ├── openai_client.py    # sends generated prompt to openai and returns the response
+│   ├── openai_client.py    # sends generated prompt to openai and streams the response
+|   |__ mistral_client.py   # sends generated prompt to mistral and streams the response
 │   └── model_router.py     # route service to ping the correct llm client as per request
 |   └── file_operations.py  # all operations involving upload and delete
 ```